by Metal Method Instructor Doug Marks

 It’s beyond the scope of these instructions to explain exactly how to adjust the intonation on your guitar but this information is easy to find on the Internet, from your guitar’s manufacturer, or from our Guitar Setup and Repair program.
 I’m just going to explain the basic process of intonating a guitar without explaining the mechanics of adjusting different models.

 First, put new strings on your guitar before doing any intonation adjustments.
 Strings affect intonation in many ways.
-For example, if you change the gauge of strings intonation is affected.
+For example, if you change the gauge of the string intonation is affected.
 As strings age the intonation changes so it’s important to make these adjustments using new strings.
 After making these adjustments you probably won’t need to do this again for several months if you continue to use the same gauge and brand of strings.

 When you change the strings replace them one at a time.
 If you remove all of the strings at once it will take a few days for the neck and bridge to return to a normal position.
 After replacing the strings, wait a day or two before making any adjustments.
 It takes time for the neck and truss rod to settle down after a string change.
 So, two or three days after replacing the strings tune the open strings to pitch and check the tuning at the twelfth fret and beyond.
 You’ll notice one of three things: 1) All notes will be flat.
 2) All notes will be sharp.
 3) All notes will be roughly in tune with some strings sharp while others are flat.
 For number 3, move on to bridge adjustments because your truss rod is adjusted properly.